WAUthethird/quixel-megascans-scripts/README.md

 ### Downloading Assets
 If you want to download all Quixel assets, run [download_all_assets.py](download_all_assets.py) with a [*complete*](complete_asset_metadata.tar.zst) `asset_metadata.json` file in the directory you want to download assets to.
 It ***will not work*** with *basic* metadata.

+### Other Scripts
+There are a few other scripts in this repository that may be of interest to you if you are creating a complete Quixel archive.
+All of the scripts I have uploaded are fully tested and functional, even if I haven't documented them here.

 ## Future Features
 - Full resume functionality for [get_all_basic_asset_metadata.py](get_all_basic_asset_metadata.py) and [get_all_complete_asset_metadata.py](get_all_complete_asset_metadata.py).
 This would also enable new assets to be added to the metadata if and when they appear.
 - Switch from `tqdm` to `rich` to support things like a fancy spinner during checksum calculation and rich text.